browsermedia/browsercms/README.markdown

 * Workflow: Supports larger website teams where some users can contribute, but not publish.
 Users can assign work to other publishers to review.
 * Page Caching: Full page caching allows the web server (Apache) to serve HTML statically when they don't change.

-## Browser Compatibility
-BrowserCMS can create websites that can work in any browser, depending on how developers implement their design as HTML templates.
-However, the administrator interface is limited to a select # of browsers, with Firefox being the most stable.
-Supported browsers include:

-1. FireFox 3+ (Mac, Windows, Linux) - This is currently the best choice for administering the CMS.
-2. Safari 3.2+ (Mac, Windows) - Works, with some minor layout problems.
-3. Internet Explorer 7+ (Windows) - Mostly functional, though there are a number of layout issues in the admin.

-The next releases will be aimed at tightening up the admin for both Safari and IE7+.
-We will not be supporting the admin UI for IE6, or other browsers not explicitly listed above.

 ## Getting Started
-Before you can use BrowserCMS, you will need to install the gem.
-See the [Getting Started](https://github.com/browsermedia/browsercms/wiki/Getting-Started) guide.
+See the [Getting Started](https://github.com/browsermedia/browsercms/wiki/Getting-Started) guide for instructions on how to install and start a project with BrowserCMS.

 ## License
-BrowserCMS is released under a LGPL license, and is copyright 1998-2011 BrowserMedia.
+BrowserCMS is released under a LGPL license, and is copyright 1998-2012 BrowserMedia.
 The complete copyright can be found in COPYRIGHT.txt, and copy of the license can be found in LICENSE.txt.

 ## Documentation / Support
 The user documentation and guides for this version of the application can be found at: